sdbtools/void-pi/README.md

 - ZFSBootMenu
     - Only direct EFI booting is supported at this time.
     - Enabled only with "Manual" and "GPT.
 Basic" templates at this time.
+- LUKS
+    - LUKS can be used with GRUB, rEFInd, Limine, and Syslinux.
+    - Only GRUB can have `/boot` on LUKS.
+    - In case of GRUB whole system is located on LUKS, including encrypted `/boot`.
+LUKS1 is used because GRUB2 doesn't support LUKS2.
+    - In case of rEFInd and Limine installer will create an unencrypted ext4 `/boot` partition.
+LUKS2 is used.
+- LVM
+    - Only GRUB can have `/boot` on LVM.
 - Multi-device support
     - Multi-device configurations are available with BTRFS and LVM.
 - Additional software